9 min read

 3. JavaScript

-JavaScript is a high-level, interpreted programming language that is commonly used for creating interactive web pages and applications.
+JavaScript is a high-level, interpreted programming language commonly used to create interactive web pages and applications.
 It was first released in 1995 and has since become one of the most popular programming languages in the world.

-One of the key features of JavaScript is its ability to manipulate web page elements, allowing for dynamic and responsive user interfaces.
+One of the key features of JavaScript is its ability to manipulate web page elements, enabling dynamic, responsive user interfaces.
 It can also be used on the server side with platforms like Node.js, making it a versatile language for both front-end and back-end development.

 JavaScript has a large and active community, with many libraries and frameworks available to simplify and streamline development.
 Some of the most popular frameworks include React, Angular, and Vue.js.